ckronlage/AID-HS/docs/install_docker.md

 docker --version
 ```

 If this command displays the docker version then it is already installed.
 If not, please follow the [guidelines](https://docs.docker.com/engine/install/) to install docker on your machine.
+Make sure to download the correct version for your OS system!

 ## Enable GPUs